quarkusio/quarkus-quickstarts/amazon-ses-quickstart/README.md

 ## Setup AWS SES

 Verify the email addresses you're going to use when running the application.
 You need to verify both the sender and recipient email addresses.
+The script takes a space separated list of email addresses
 ```
-aws ses verify-email-identity --email-address <EMAIL_ADDRESS> --profile localstack --endpoint-url=http://localhost:8012
+EX:
+./verify_email.sh from@example.com to@example.com
 ```
 If you're about to use your AWS account instead, verify all email addresses using your account profile.
 ```